-The shuttle offers an open-ended ticket that allows you to take the shuttle to the Cliffs, spend a few hours or a few days in the West of Ireland and then return to Dublin on same date.
+The coach offers an open-ended ticket that allows you to take the Cliffs, spend a few hours or a few days in the West of Ireland and then return to Dublin on same date.

 A unique heritage site, the Cliffs of Moher are home to a wide array of flora and fauna and a famous film location from the Harry Potter movies!
 During your journey, you can stop by the beautiful village of Doolin, home to Ireland’s burgeoning surf scene, some wonderful restaurants and traditional Irish pubs.
 Also, you will come across the very famous Moneygall Obama's Plaza.

-With your shuttle ticket, you will also get an entrance ticket to the Cliffs of Moher Visitor Centre where you will learn about the Cliffs’ past and its importance in Irish history and folklore.
+With your Coach ticket, you will also get an entrance ticket to the Cliffs of Moher Visitor Centre where you will learn about the Cliffs’ past and its importance in Irish history and folklore.
 An English tour guide will take you through the journey.

 10 hrs approx.Start time

-The return shuttle departs to Dublin at 5:30pm.
+The return coach departs to Dublin at 5:30pm.